Lotus2423/Life-O/README.md

 # 🌍 About

-TwinForge AI is an Industry 4.0 platform that combines Artificial Intelligence, IoT, Digital Twins and Real-Time Monitoring to predict industrial machine failures before they happen.
+LIFE AI is an Industry 4.0 platform that combines Artificial Intelligence, IoT, Digital Twins and Real-Time Monitoring to predict industrial machine failures before they happen.

 Instead of waiting for a machine to fail, TwinForge AI continuously monitors sensor data and warns maintenance teams in advance.